ajohnson7458/volante-docker/README.md

 ### Emitted

-In addition to native Volante log events, this modules also emits the response to a Docker Engine HTTP API request using the `eventName` given in the `volante-docker.command`.
+In addition to native Volante log events, this modules also emits the response to a Docker Engine HTTP API request using the `eventName` given in the `VolanteDocker.command`.
 If no `eventName` was provided, the response will not be emitted.

 ## License